navn24/shopsafe-api/README.md

 The Shop Safe API is the backend API for the Shop Safe android app (see a detailed description of the project in the app github below).
 It was developed using Java Spring Boot, and it serves the app from an docker cluster in the cloud.

-Devops practices were -ahem-'attempted' - this was my first real try at implementing pipelines.
+Devops practices were implemented with github workflows.
 Some sensitive information has been redacted, but most of the original content is there, enjoy!

 See a detailed description of the android app and its uses on github [here](https://github.com/navn24/ShopSafe_AndroidApp_Public) and download the app on the play store [here](https://play.google.com/store/apps/details?id=com.navn.safeshop)